 What is the background of summer camp staff?

 Our summer camp is staffed by experienced teacher-naturalists from our centers, and college-educated men and women who have subject-area knowledge and experience working with children.
 Low staff-to-camper ratios ensure all campers have a safe, fun and educational camp experience.
 Summer camp staff is first-aid, CPR and EpiPen trained.

 When does registration begin?

-Registration for summer camp begins on Monday, February 22.
-All information will be posted on our website, and emails will be sent to our emails lists.
-Registration is online or by mail.
+Registration for summer camp begins on Tuesday, February 14, 2023.
+All information will be posted on our website and emails will be sent to our email lists.
+Registration will be online.